caraclarke/kanban-app/notes.md

 AltContainer
 ---
-[AltContainer](http://alt.js.org/docs/components/altContainer/) wrapper simplifies connetion logic.
+[AltContainer](http://alt.js.org/docs/components/altContainer/) wrapper simplifies connection logic.
 With AltContainer we can bind data to immediate children.

-For example, in components/App.jsx we inject notes property into Notes.
+For example, in components/App.jsx we inject lanes property into Lanes.
 This way we can set up and manage connections to multiple stores.

 Component relationships
 ---